Mono Lake Committee Board of Directors

 Martha is a former Executive Director who led the Committee through all obstacles to the State Water Resources Control Board decision in 1994.
 That decision gained a large measure of protection for Mono Lake.
 Today she works as the Executive Manager for Policy Development for the Inland Empire Utilities Agency.
 Martha says, "When I see the water flowing into Mono Lake and how the lake is rising, I realize how much can be done to restore and preserve our natural resources."

 Vireo was born and raised in the Eastern Sierra, and has been actively involved in the Mono Lake story since birth, from modeling for the Newsletter catalog as an infant to working in the bookstore as a teenager.
 She majored in Environmental Studies at Northern Arizona University.
-Vireo says, "I drove by the lake a few times in the past week.
-I had an overwhelming feeling of connectedness to this place.
+Vireo says, "I have an overwhelming feeling of connectedness to this place.
 It's not a feeling that I will ever lose.
 It's not about beauty, curiosity, or interest.
 Mono Lake is like a family member."

 Richard Lehman, Fresno